UPDATE: This post was originally published on April 14.

 After she was named Rookie of the Year in the 2011 Sports Illustrated Swimsuit Issue (and then proceeded to snag the cover spot in 2012 and again in 2013), Kate Upton quickly became America’s go-to example of female perfection.
 She was a blonde bombshell: fit, with serious curves, and an even more serious rack.
 She was deemed the ideal “real” woman that we all should strive to emulate.

 But who gets to decide what a “real” woman is?
-Wouldn’t that technically mean someone with ladyparts and two X chromosomes?
+Wouldn’t that technically mean someone with ladyparts and two X chromosomes — or, if you self-identify as a woman?
 The phrase is meant to celebrate women with curves and fuller figures, but in doing so, it implies that those with small, skinny frames and A cups are somehow less womanly.

 Heather Quinlan, YouBeauty’s body image expert, notes that although stigmatizing women for being overweight is much more prominent, making someone feel ugly or less womanly for being thin is just as wrong.
 “Why would it ever be okay to criticize somebody based on her appearance?” she says.
 “Some of it comes from each person’s own questions about her own body or her own lower self-esteem or body image.”